 On April 7, 2021, a putative shareholder derivative lawsuit was filed in Multnomah County Circuit Court, Oregon, captioned, Ashabraner v.
-Pope, 21-cv-13698, against one current and one former PGE executive and several members of the Company's Board of Directors.
+Pope, 21-cv-13698 the "Ashabraner Action"), against one current and one former PGE executive and certain and former members of the Company's Board of Directors.
 The plaintiff asserts a claim for alleged breaches of fiduciary duties, purportedly on behalf of PGE, arising from the energy trading losses the Company previously announced in August 2020.
 The plaintiff alleges that the defendants made material misstatements and omissions and allowed the Company to operate with inadequate internal controls.
 The complaint demands a jury trial and seeks damages to be awarded to the Company, equitable relief, and an award of plaintiff's attorneys' fees and costs.
+On July 27, 2021, the Court issued an order consolidating the Ashabraner Action with the Shimberg Action.
+The Court has entered an order staying Ashabraner Action until November 30, 2021.
 Since the lawsuit is in early stages, the Company is unable to predict outcomes or estimate a range of reasonably possible loss.